 Solutions and Prevention Strategies

 Regular cleaning and descaling of shower heads can prevent mineral build-up.
-Installing water softeners or filtration systems reduces mineral content in household water.
-Replacing old, clogged shower heads with new, efficient models to resist hard water build-up is recommended.
+Installing water softeners or filtration systems reduces the mineral content in household water.
+To resist hard water build-up, it is recommended that old, clogged shower heads be replaced with new, efficient models.
 Promptly addressing leaks is crucial to prevent further damage and water waste.

 Don’t Let Hard Water Ruin Your Shower Experience